dtoczala/ibm-cloud-landing-page/README.md

 Security is something that you need to seriously consider when constructing cloud based applications and systems.
 IBM Bluemix offers a variety of Security services, but you need to make sure that your approach to security covers multiple levels from multiple perspectives.

+### IBM Cloud Identity & Access Management (IAM)

+You can manage users across the Bluemix platform and Infrastructure services from the Users page for your account.
+This utilizes the Identity & Access Management (IAM) interface.
+Using this interface, you have the ability to limit the access of Bluemix users to certain areas of your Bluemix footprint (spaces and organizations), as well as limiting the access and roles for a user based on a particular service.
+You can also create Service IDs, which will limit the scope and access of a particular service (or set of services).
+By creating and assigning keys for these users and services, you have the ability to limit access and visibility for both individual users aand services.
+By rotating your keys (deleting and recreating new keys) on a regular basis, you are able to keep your IBM Cloud infrastructure secure.

+### References for Further Reading
+- [Introducing IBM Cloud IAM Service IDs and API Keys](https://www.ibm.com/blogs/bluemix/2017/10/introducing-ibm-cloud-iam-service-ids-api-keys/) - An introduction to some of the concepts and capabilities of IAM.
+- [Managing Users and Access Policies](https://console.bluemix.net/docs/iam/iamusermanage.html#iamusermanage) - part of the overall documentation of IAM, this section details the specific steps that you will take to set up and provide users access to your IBM Cloud infrastructure.
+- [User Roles and Permissions](https://console.bluemix.net/docs/iam/users_roles.html#userroles) - a listing of user roles and permissions based on scope and visibility.
+- [Bluemix CLI Commands for Managing Keys and Policies](https://console.bluemix.net/docs/cli/reference/bluemix_cli/bx_cli.html#bx_commands_iam) - a listing and description of the various command line options for managing keys and policies for IAM.

 ### App ID

 Use the IBM Bluemix App ID service to add authentication to your mobile and web apps and protect your back-end systems.
 You can also host user profile info that you can use to build engaging experiences.
 App ID supports authentication using social identity providers, so that users can log-in with their existing Facebook and Google accounts.
 This is meant to support user authentication, and should not be your only security consideration.